 However, the issue of tattoos is different and there have been debates whether Muslims should have them or not.
 Some tattoos are considered to be beautification of the body just like the hina which has been a form of decoration for Muslims in their historic lives to date.

 The idea of having a tattoo in Islam is not really haram in itself especially if it does not harm anyone, causes anyone to sin or if the tattoo does not defame Islamic faith and Allah in general.

 However, there are maters that surround the issue of tattoo that makes it haram in some cases.
 Islam classifies tattoos in two categories;

 - Tattoo that goes inside or under the skin

 - Tattoo that goes above the skin

-The women there tend to decorate their hands and feed using hinah.
+The women there tend to decorate their hands and feet using hinah.
 This is a traditional type of ink that is used to make the decorations.

-- Another factor that makes a tattoo acceptable in Islam is when the tattoo does not in any way;
+Those tattoos are considered permissible because they do not block water from reaching the skin when you are preparing for prayers.
+Another factor that makes a tattoo acceptable in Islam is when the tattoo does not in any way;

 - Pass bad message